money-on-chain/stable-protocol-interface/README.md

 | TX    | Leverage Token X | ROC     | RIFX       | RIF        |
 | TG    | Govern Token     | ROC     | MOC        | -          |

+### Releases

+Each release gets deployed to IPFS automatically.

+Please go to release section, there are several links to [releases](https://github.com/money-on-chain/release)

+**Notes:** The list of operations of the user is get it through an  API.
+We use an api also for the liquidity mining program, but is not need it to run or to exchange tokens.

+## DEVELOP

 ### Setup: Running develop

 Requires: